Salah856/System-Design/Design Consistent Hashing.md

 - Map servers and keys on to the ring using a uniformly distributed hash function.
 - To find out which server a key is mapped to, go clockwise from the key position until the first server on the ring is found.

+###### Two problems are identified with this approach.

+- First, it is impossible to keep the same size of partitions on the ring for all servers considering a server can be added or removed.
+- A partition is the hash space between adjacent servers.
+- It is possible that the size of the partitions on the ring assigned to each server is very small or fairly large.